ALPHANSO: Open-Source Modeling of ($\alpha$,n) Neutron Source Terms: Conclusion

 \section{Conclusion}

-Benchmarking against experimental yields and spectra shows that ALPHANSO reproduces experimental results with high overall accuracy, usually exceeding that of SOURCES-4C and comparable to the most recent modified version of SOURCES-4A.
-The largest discrepancies for ALPHANSO arise for nuclides for which only TENDL data is available, highlighting the limitations of TALYS-based evaluations for ($\alpha$,n) reactions at low energies.
+Benchmarking against experimental yields and spectra shows that ALPHANSO reproduces experimental results in good agreement with SOURCES-4A and experimental data.
+The largest discrepancies arise for nuclides for which only TENDL data is available, highlighting the limitations of TALYS-based evaluations for ($\alpha$,n) reactions at low energies.

 Across the tested energy range, differences between codes are primarily driven by the underlying nuclear data.
 Where JENDL data is available, both yields and neutron energy spectra show excellent correlation with measurements, but when ALPHANSO must fall back to TENDL, errors increase.
 This suggests that the dominant source of error in ($\alpha$,n) calculations now lies in the ($\alpha$,n) cross section data rather than in the modeling framework or stopping-power data.
 This highlights the broader role of ALPHANSO as a framework that can rapidly incorporate new evaluations when such data become available.